Indie Startup

 Our monthly recurring revenue from active subscriptions.
 This is what keeps the lights on and the development moving forward.

-²Where we can focus full-time on making Horse Browser better for you.
+Profitable At this point we can focus full-time on making Horse better for you.

-We changed from "The Organised Browser" to "The Browser for ADHD" after speaking to customers and internal reflection.
+We changed from "The Browser for Research" to "The Browser for ADHD" after speaking to customers and internal reflection.

 Trial Conversion Rate